"...a heady and touching revelation." —San Francisco Chronicle

-Working with librettist Mark Hernandez for the opera Mary Pleasant at Land's End; with soprano Lisa Delan and pianist Kristin Pankonin for many vocal chamber music works and recordings (on-going); with Raeeka Shehabi-Yaghmai for the Persian Melody Project (on-going)
+Working with librettist Mark Hernandez for the opera Mary Pleasant at Land's End; with soprano Lisa Delan for many vocal chamber music works and recordings (on-going); with Raeeka Shehabi-Yaghmai for the Persian Melody Project, and commissions by Pianist Dale Tsang, organist Joby Bell, the Del Sol String Quartet, and members of the San Francisco Symphony (on-going).

 Who are three students you have had the privilege of teaching?

 Shahab Paranj, Derek David, and Michelangelo Rodriguez.